chengkuangan/Containers/etcd-backup/README.md

         # Change the schedule here
         schedule: "0 0 * * *"
         jobTemplate:
+    ...
     ```
     Refer the Kubernetes [Cronjob syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) for more configuration option.

+2. Change the timezone via the YAML environmental variable.
+This affects the snapshot filename and the logging timestamp.
+    ```yaml
+          - env:
+            - name: TZ
+              value: "Asia/Kuala_Lumpur"
+    ```

+3. The YAML also defines the location for the `etcd` POD PKI certificates and key using a `Hostpath` definition.
+We also define the PVC to store the snapshot file.
+This is also the location for the log file.

+    ```
+          volumeMounts:
+            - mountPath: /etc/kubernetes/pki/etcd
+              name: etcd-certs
+              readOnly: true
+            - mountPath: /backup
+              name: snapshot-dir
+          restartPolicy: OnFailure
+          volumes:
+          - hostPath:
+              path: /etc/kubernetes/pki/etcd
+              type: Directory
+            name: etcd-certs
+          - name: snapshot-dir
+            persistentVolumeClaim:
+              claimName: etcd-backup-snapshot-pvc

+    ```

 2. Deploy the container to Kubernetes

     ```
     $ kubectl create -f etcd-backup.yaml
     ```
     Note: This will create all the necessary ClusterRole, ClusterRoleBinding, PVC, namespaces and Pod.
-Make sure the required `PersistentVolume` are created if your Kubernetes cluster does not support `Dynamic Storage Class`.
+Make sure the required [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) are created if your Kubernetes cluster does not support `Dynamic Storage Class`.

+3. To test the container

+    ```
+    kubectl create job testjob --from=cronjob/etcd-backup -n etcd-backup
+    ```